mossr/Units.jl/README.md

 # Units.jl
-A simple wrapper around [Unitful.jl](https://github.com/PainterQubits/Unitful.jl/blob/master/src/pkgdefaults.jl ) that provides type aliases and exports certain units often used in aviation or automotive simulations.
+A simple convenience wrapper around [Unitful.jl](https://github.com/PainterQubits/Unitful.jl/blob/master/src/pkgdefaults.jl ) that provides type aliases and exports units often used in aviation or automotive simulations.

 # Unit Types
 These units are exported from Unitful with added type aliases.